 Special Enrollment Periods (SEP): Throughout the year, a beneficiary can be eligible for a Special Enrollment Period if they meet the SEP criteria.
 Common special circumstances include moving to a new state, leaving employer coverage, moving in or out of an institution, or having Medicaid (low-income subsidy).

 General Enrollment Period (GEP): If a beneficiary does not enroll in Medicare Part B during their Initial Enrollment Period, they can do so during the General Enrollment Period from January 1 – March 31.
-Coverage is effective July 1.
+Coverage is effective the first of the next month.

 Caregiver Through Medicare: Medicare Benefits That Support Caregivers